 8. Mahahual

-To truly escape the mega crowds from Cancún and Tulum, head over to Mahahual, and idyllic beach town that hasn’t yet been overrun with tourists.
-Mahahual is popular with cruise ships and so the town center can get popular during the day, but on weekdays and in the late afternoon, the town becomes peaceful and quiet.
-Head south along the coastal ride and you’ll find the tourist numbers drops dramatically the more south you drive.
+To truly escape the mega crowds from Cancรบn and Tulum, head over to Mahahual, an idyllic beach town that hasnโt yet been overrun with tourists.
+Mahahual is popular with cruise ships.
+As a result, the town center can get popular during the day, but on weekdays and in the late afternoon, the town becomes peaceful and quiet.
+Head south along the coastal ride, and youโll find the tourist numbers drop dramatically the more south you drive.

 FAQ - Mexico Road Trip Questions & Answers

-Got questions about a possible road trip in Mexico?
-We’ve got answers!
+Do you have questions about a possible road trip to Mexico?
+Weโve got answers!
 Below are some of the most popular questions that people ask about a Mexico road trip.

 Is it safe to road trip in Mexico?

 For example, we almost NEVER drive at night.
-We take the approach that anything can happen on a Mexican road at night.
+We assume that anything can happen on a Mexican road at night.

-We also drive much more defensive in Mexico than back home in the USA.
-Driving well below the speed limit is important and always keeping an eye on your rear view mirror and side mirrors for aggressive drivers looking to pass you on either side.
+We also drive much more defensively in Mexico than back home in the USA.
+Driving well below the speed limit is as important as always keeping an eye on your rear-view mirror and side mirrors for aggressive drivers looking to pass you on either side.

 What is the safest route to drive through Mexico?

-The safest route to drive through Mexico always involves driving on Mexico’s toll roads.
-Though you’ll have to pay to use these highways, the quality of the roads will be some of the best in Mexico.
-There is also little-to-no chance of any danger while driving on toll roads.
+The safest route to drive through Mexico always involves driving on Mexicoโs toll roads.
+Though youโll have to pay to use these highways, the quality of the roads will be some of the best in Mexico.
+There is also little chance of any danger while driving on toll roads.

 In addition, we would recommend avoiding the following regions while driving in Mexico: